-How to Apply for a Credit Card and Why Credit Is Important
+Why Credit Is Important & How to Apply for a Credit Card Your First Time

 Applying for a credit card, using it responsibly and paying bills on time every month can help you achieve your credit goals.
 Are you wondering how to apply for a credit card?
 Depending on your existing credit, payment history and income, applying can either be a breeze or a bit of a challenge.

-- Credit cards can help you build or establish credit, earn rewards or help you consolidate and pay down existing debt.
+- Credit cards can help you build or establish credit, earn rewards or help you consolidate debt.

 - Before applying, research what requirements the credit card companies have, to increase your chances of getting approved.